(a) By Reputation or Opinion.

-(b) Specific Instances of Conduct.
-In cases in which a person’s character or character trait is an essential element of a charge, claim or defense, proof may also be made of specific instances of that person’s conduct.
+(b) By Specific Instances of Conduct.
+When a person’s character or character trait is an essential element of a charge, claim, or defense, the character or trait may also be proved by relevant specific instances of the person’s conduct.